mittalsaiprabha/Use-cases-and-PRD/README.md

 ## 📌 What's Inside?

 Each folder contains:
-- short strategic use case doc that frames the problem, solution, and business impact.
+- `Use_Case_<Name>.md`: A short strategic use case doc that frames the problem, solution, and business impact.
-- A full product requirements document with detailed user stories, feature scope, KPIs, and technical feasibility.
+- `PRD_<Feature>.md`: A full product requirements document with detailed user stories, feature scope, KPIs, and technical feasibility.

----

-## 💡 Why This Portfolio?

-As a product strategist with experience across consulting, sales leadership, and product development, this portfolio reflects my ability to:
-- Translate business problems into product solutions
-- Structure execution-ready PRDs with technical and business alignment
-- Think across verticals with domain-agnostic product sense

 ---